davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 ### ORCID ID

-* The Open Science Framework allows intergration with ORCID ID.
+* The Open Science Framework allows integration with ORCID ID.
 ORCID 'provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.'[^1]

 * You can register easily for an ORCID at [https://orcid.org/register]().
 It is a good idea to use a personal email so that you can easily move your ORCID ID if you change institutions.

 * Once you have created an ORCID ID you will be able to more easily attribute work you have done to yourself.
-This can be particuarly useful if you have a common name.
+This can be particularly useful if you have a common name.

 ## Login